jellyfin/jellyfin-expo/README.md

 <a href="https://apps.apple.com/us/app/jellyfin-mobile/id1480192618?mt=8" style="display:inline-block;overflow:hidden;background:url(https://linkmaker.itunes.apple.com/en-us/badge-lrg.svg?releaseDate=2020-02-09&kind=iossoftware&bubble=ios_apps) no-repeat;width:135px;height:40px;"></a>
 </p>

 Jellyfin Mobile is a mobile app built with [Expo](https://expo.io/) primarily targeting iOS devices.
 We welcome all contributions and pull requests!
 If you have a larger feature in mind please open an issue so we can discuss the implementation before you start.
-We use [Github Projects](https://github.com/jellyfin/jellyfin-expo/projects) as a general roadmap for releases.
+We use [GitHub Projects](https://github.com/jellyfin/jellyfin-expo/projects) as a general roadmap for releases.

 ## Build Process